-Every branch of the military, as well as most law enforcement agencies, get people to prepare for fitness tests with 1.5, 2, and 3 mile timed runs.
-Being able to master these events only makes sense if you want to get into and stay in these careers.
+Every military branch, as well as most law enforcement agencies, get people to prepare for fitness tests with 1.5-, two- and three-mile timed runs.
+Mastering these events only makes sense if you want to get into and stay in these careers.

-Stew, I am preparing myself for my next challenge after military service (Army Infantry).
+Stew, I am preparing myself for my next challenge after military service (Army infantry).
 I am taking the FBI Phase 2 fitness test shortly after I resign my commission.
 I am more of a lifter than a runner these days.
-I am not worried about failing, I just want to crush it.
+I am not worried about failing.
+I just want to crush it.
 Any advice?

-Enjoy the cycle!
+Enjoy the cycle.
 Thanks for serving and choice to continue to serve this nation.